 FIBIS President Peter Bailey will deliver the introductory lecture of the conference.
 Trustee since 1999, Chairman for many years and always enthusiastic promoter of FIBIS, Peter has helped to build FIBIS into the successful family history society that it is today, having worked in every role except treasurer!
 He has delivered many lectures over the years and produced two of the four FIBIS research guides.
 He began his own research journey by investigating the activities of eight direct ancestors who lived and served in the military in India and will share some of the excitement of discovery.

-Geraldine Charles, FIBIS founder trustee, experienced researcher and speaker at family history events: To mark 100 years since the end of WWI, Geraldine will report on her most recent project to identify Anglo-Indian and European soldiers recruited in India to fight in WWI.
-Like her earlier work locating the descendants of medal recipients, it honours the contribution of Indians, Anglo-Indians and Europeans based in India at that time.
+Geraldine Charles, FIBIS founder trustee, experienced researcher and speaker at family history events: To mark the centenary of World War 1 Geraldine will report on her most recent project to identify Anglo-Indian and domiciled European soldiers recruited in India to fight in WWI and honours their contribution at that time.

 Major General (Retired) J C Lawrence CBE, military historian, author and lecturer on strategy at the Royal College of Defence Studies, will speak about Britain’s Gurkhas, from their initial recruitment in 1815 through to their service in today’s armed forces.
 He published The Gurkhas: 200 years of service to the Crown in 2015 and is currently working on a commemorative history of The Royal Gurkha Rifles (RGR) for publication in 2019.
 The locations of his military career provide a colourful backdrop for his works of adventure fiction which, perhaps not surprisingly, also include Gurkhas!
 You can find out more at: www.craiglawrencebooks.co.uk.